Universal geometric coefficients for the once-punctured torus: Introduction

 The figure is interpreted as follows: Each cone of the mutation fan intersects the unit sphere about the origin in a point, circular arc, or spherical triangle.
 The figure pictures the images of these points, arcs, and triangles under a stereographic projection of the unit sphere to the plane.
 The projections of the standard basis vectors $\e_1$, $\e_2$, and $\e_3$ are indicated.

 As a corollary (Corollary~\ref{markov g}) to Theorem~\ref{torus FB}, we recover a result of N\'{a}jera \cite{Najera} describing the $\g$-vectors of cluster variables for~$B^T$.
 N\'{a}jera's result was the starting point for our investigation of the mutation fan for the once-punctured torus.
+In two short sections at the end of the paper, we briefly discuss denominator vectors, and then briefly discuss how the results of this paper have been extended to the four-punctured sphere \cite{unisphere} and might extend to other tubular cluster algebras in the sense of \cite{tubular1,tubular2}.